-Most will assume it is related to databases (Oracle database schema, MySQL database schema), but now thanks to algorithm updates in Google, schema data markup, also referred to as structured data markup or rich snippets.
-Structured markup is a type of data implemented on your website that makes it wildly easier for search engines to read what exactly is happening on your site.
+Most will assume it relates to databases (Oracle database schema, MySQL database schema).
+Still, thanks to algorithm updates in Google, schema data markup is also called structured data markup or rich snippets.
+Structured markup is a type of data implemented on your website that makes it wildly easier for search engines to read what is happening on your site.
 That’s the short version.

 …Webmasters use this markup on HTML pages in ways recognized by major search providers, and that can also be used for structured data markup interoperability (e.g. in JSON).
 Search engines including Bing, Google, Yahoo! and Yandex rely on this markup to improve the display of search results, making it easier for people to find the right Web pages.